Eoxia/BeFlex/readme.txt

 == Changelog ==

-= 3.1.0 =
+= 4.0.0-beta =
-* Compatibility with new version of Beflex Pro
+* Compatibility with Gutenberg v11.3.0

-= 3.0.2 =
-* Add support Widget gallery
-* Improve CSS Block Blockquote

-= 3.0.1 =
-* Fix assets license
-* Add unminifed extern scripts

-= 3.0 =
-* New version to work with Gutenberg.
+* Theme redesign to work with WP Full site editing